OliBlade/cko-payment-gateway-challenge-dotnet/README.md

 3. Encrypt all communications, IE use https etc.
 4. Comply with legal requirements such as GDPR especially when storing card details.
 5. Increase logging, add metrics and general observability.
 6. Use Autofixture or a cleaner way to create test data.
-Cover more edge cases.
+Cover edge cases.

 ## Further thoughts
 - Should this API be aware of a merchant?
 At least an Id might be good for future reference.
 - Should processing a payment be idempotent?
 Currently multiple requests would perform a new payment which may not be intentional.
-- Should the API expose payment validation errors?
-For now this is just documented in the swagger docs.
 - Versioning the Api - This would allow us to make updates to the API without breaking existing clients.
 - Consider the implications of a payment processing but not being able to store the payment.
 IE storage error.
 - Testing requires the bank simulator to be running, this should either be run in the build pipeline or could be swapped out for a mock or stub.